yandex/yandex-tank/docs/configuration.rst

 * **args** - additional commandline arguments for JMeter
 * **jmeter_path** - path to JMeter, allows to use alternative JMeter installation.
 Default: jmeter
 * **buffered_seconds ** - amount of seconds to which delay aggregator, to be sure that everything were read from jmeter's results file
+* **all other options in the section** - they will be passed as User Defined Variables to JMeter

 Artifacts
 '''''''''